mark-jay/concurrency-presentation/PITCHME.md

 ---

 ### Part 2.
-Non blocking and blocking algo
+Non blocking and blocking algo. compare and swap

 ```
-- Compare and swap
+ - parameters: a pointer, an old value, a new value
+ - tries to write new value into the pointer
+ - returns true if succeeeded, false otherwise
 ```

 ---